TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 The `set_authorization_header` line ensures that the JWT is passed back to the NGinx ingress, this is important because it allows us to then pass this header back to the authenticating application so that it can access more information about the logged in user.

+Finally the `nginx.ingress.kubernetes.io/proxy-buffer-size: "16k"` avoids an issue where the large headers which are often passed around with OAuth requests don't exceed the buffer size in NGinx which leads to errors along the lines of "Cookie "_oauth2_proxy" not present" and "upstream sent too big header while reading response header from upstream".

+## Installation OAuth2 Proxy

 While we wait for the `OAuth2 Proxy` chart to get a new home following the deprecation of the old helm stable repository, the most recent version is mirrored in the example code for this tutorial, so we can install OAuth 2 Proxy with:

 ```